MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/includes/preview/preview-callout.md

 ---

 > [!IMPORTANT]
-> Azure Kubernetes Fleet Manager features are available on a self-service, opt-in basis.
+> Azure Kubernetes Fleet Manager preview features are available on a self-service, opt-in basis.
 Previews are provided "as is" and "as available," and they're excluded from the service-level agreements and limited warranty.
 Azure Kubernetes Fleet Manager previews are partially covered by customer support on a best-effort basis.
 As such, these features aren't meant for production use.